Latest programmes

 Open Court

-E-Curia is an application that helps parties to easily lodge procedural documents and receive notifications.
-The Registrar of the General Court, Vittorio Di Bucci, explains how it works.
+The Registrar of the General Court, Vittorio di Bucci, explains the structure of the Registry and how it works.

 Cour des citoyens